 Couples could soon be having their very own royal weddings at Balmoral Estate.
 Image: Colin Rennie/ Shutterstock

-The royals are seeking to bring hundreds to their historic holiday home as an events space, with the “Queen’s Building” – just a few yards from world-famous castle – transformed into a mecca for “weddings, dinners, meetings and other events”.
+The royals are seeking to bring more and more people to their historic holiday home, with the “Queen’s Building” – just a few yards from world-famous castle – transformed into a huge dining area for tourists.

 The Queens Building just yards away from the castle could soon be hosting weddings.
 Image: Dovecot Architects